goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

   }
 ```

+One advantage of the method above is that it gives you the flexibility to change your mind about whether the class is a singleton or not without changing the API.
+The factory method returns the sole instance, but it could be modified to return, say, a separate instance for each thread that invokes it.

 A third way to implement a singleton is to declare a single-element enum.
 ```java
   // Enum singleton - the preferred approach